julielk/rock-paper-scissors/README.md

 **media**
-.The image of UI taken using Snipping Tool,
+*The image of UI taken using Snipping Tool,
+* The responsive image from [Live link here](https://ui.dev/amiresponsive)